afdzalnazri/malaysiadistricts/README.md

 ```
 node server.js
 ```
-fire up your internet browser and head to ![localhost|http://localhost:4000]
+fire up your internet browser and head to [localhost port 4000](http://localhost:4000)

 experiment with various query there.
 All the best!